-A pup who has started on some house training basics is usually a lot easier to train than a kennel raised dog.
 At Crockett Doodles, we are quick to point out that when your puppy comes to you, he/she is not fully potty trained yet.
 We believe 8 weeks is the ideal time for a young puppy to join his/her forever family.
 Eight weeks is still too young for a puppy to be reliably house trained, so when you get your doodle puppy, you will still have some work ahead of you, but hopefully all our effort with the pups will pay dividends for you in the house training process.

 House training often starts when the puppy is between 12 to 16 weeks old.
 That’s when your puppy should have enough control of his bladder to hold it.
 From 8 to 12 weeks, you will be more focused on crate training your puppy.

 It is part of dogs’ natural programming to never eliminate in their den.
 Part of the puppies’ desire for a clean den area comes from imitating their mother.
 Your job is to simply recreate what the mother dog does— create set times for feeding, bathroom breaks, playing, and sleeping.
 Conveniently, right after those times are the most common for a puppy to need to go.